Paralichthyidae: Taxonomy

-Phylogenetic analyses have long indicated the non-monophyly of this family, and two lineages have been consistently apparent.
+Phylogenetic analyses have long indicated the non-monophyly of this family in the traditional sense, and two lineages have been consistently apparent.
 Termed groups, the two groups were named after genera: a Cyclopsetta group and a Pseudorhombus group.
 The "Cyclopsetta group" was formally described as Cyclopsettidae in 2019, consisting of four genera: Cyclopsetta, Etropus, Citharichthys, and Syacium.
 Molecular phylogenetic evidence indicates that Paralichthyidae in this sense is sister to Pleuronectidae and Cyclopsettidae is sister to Bothidae.